mkuf/prind/README.md

 Updating can be handled via docker-compose.
 docker-compose.yaml uses latest tags for all Images contained in this Repository.
 Compose will download all current Images and replace them when starting the stack again.
+Make sure to include _all_ profiles that you specified at stack startup when pulling images.
 ```
-docker compose pull
+docker compose --profile <profile> pull
 docker compose --profile <profile> up -d
 ```